+131352 E Economics Of Food Policy Analysis

+Subject: Catalog Nbr:

+NUTR 0238

-131352 E conomics for Food Police cy Analysis Subject: Catalo g Nbr: NUTR 0238 2016 SPRG Primary William Masters William.Masters@tufts.edu
+2015 SPRG Primary William Masters William.Masters@tufts.edu

-This course equips students with the economic principles used to explain and predict consumption and production choices, market interactions and government interventions in the food system.
-We use the graphical methods taught in standard, one-semester courses on the principles of economics, applied to current news stories and data sources about food and nutrition problems in the United States and around the world.
-In so doing students gain the skills needed to: (1) explain and predict consumption, production and trade in agriculture and food markets; (2) evaluate the social welfare consequences of market failure, collective action and government policies including regulation, taxation and enforcement of property rights in agriculture and food markets; (3) measure poverty and inequality in income, wealth, nutrition and health, as influenced by changes in markets and policies; and (4) describe macroeconomic relationships, fluctuations and trends in incomes, employment, economic growth and development.
-Textbook in syllabus is recommended not required.
-Pre-requisites: Graduate standing or instructor consent.
+This course equips students with the principles used in economics for food policy analysis.
+We use the graphical methods taught in standard, one-semester courses on the principles of economics, but our motivation, examples and applications are focused on food and nutrition problems in the United States and around the world.
+Course objectives are to help students explain, predict and evaluate the social outcomes of individual choices using economics principles.
+Students gain familiarity with the data sources and analytical methods needed to: (1) explain and predict consumption, production and trade in agriculture and food markets; (2) evaluate the social welfare consequences of market failure, collective action and government policies including regulation, taxation and enforcement of property rights in agriculture and food markets; (3) measure poverty and inequality in income, wealth, nutrition and health, as influenced by changes in markets and policies; and (4) describe macroeconomic relationships, fluctuations and trends in incomes, employment, economic growth and development.